CodeEditApp/codeedit.app/data/blog/2024/02/generic-fuzzy-search-algorithm.md

 </figure>

 ## Normalise Words
 In order to normalise words, we need to create an extension for Strings.
-Create a new file called: `String+Normalise.swift`. his naming convention enables others to quickly understand the purpose of the file.
+Create a new file called: `String+Normalise.swift`.
+This naming convention enables others to quickly understand the purpose of the file.
 Within the file, you'll need to create an extension for String to use the functionality later.
 ```swift
 extension String {